OutfitDelivery/boilerplate/README.md

     ['henry','lastname']
 ])
 ```
-if no arguments are given the function will replaces text inside of `data-replace-from=` with `data-replace-to=` on all elements on the page
+If no arguments are given the function will replaces text inside of `data-replace-from=` with `data-replace-to=` on all elements on the page

 `<div data-replace-from="firstname" data-replace-to="sam" >Hey firstname</div>`
 ```